MV Manly (1965): Service history

 The hydrofoils were expensive to operate and prone to mechanical failures.
 Manly was withdrawn in 1980 and laid up in Neutral Bay.

 Fate

 Manly was sold to Hydrofoil Seaflight Services Pty Ltd in Queensland and renamed Enterprise for use between Rosslyn Bay and Great Keppel Island.
 The service was unsuccessful and Enterprise was sold to a private owner.
 The new owner removed the foils and engine, and the hull was laid up in Rosslyn Bay for several years.
 The hull was transported to Mildura in 1991 where it was intended to be used as a floating restaurant.
 In 1995 the hull was transported to a private property north of Sydney for conversion to a private cruise boat.
-It remains there to this day.
+It remained there for many years until finally being scrapped on site with its alloy hull taken to scrap metal recycling.